lidiaxp/plannie/README.md

   git clone https://github.com/lidiaxp/plannie.git
   pip install -r requirements.txt
 ```

+## Published Papers

+If you use the benchmark in your work, please, reference one of ours papers.

+`L. Rocha and K. Vivaldini, "Plannie: A Benchmark Framework for Autonomous Robots Path Planning Algorithms Integrated to Simulated and Real Environments," 2022 International Conference on Unmanned Aircraft Systems (ICUAS), Dubrovnik, Croatia, 2022, pp. 402-411, doi: 10.1109/ICUAS54217.2022.9836102.`

+`L. Rocha and K. Vivaldini, "A 3D Benchmark for UAV Path Planning Algorithms: Missions Complexity, Evaluation and Performance," 2022 International Conference on Unmanned Aircraft Systems (ICUAS), Dubrovnik, Croatia, 2022, pp. 412-420, doi: 10.1109/ICUAS54217.2022.9836190.`

 ## Features

 - Classical, meta heuristic, and machine learning path planning techniques in 2D and 3D;